A Philly Special Christmas: Background

 Kelce said that the group of offensive linemen first considered writing the album in 2021.
 Both Mailata and Kelce have had a background in singing.
 In 2015, Kelce performed a cover of Cover Me Up by Jason Isbell and his original song Homes Change on WXPN.
 In 2022, Mailata appeared on the television series The Masked Singer.
 Mailata has been described as "evoking Frankie Valli in his singing."

 Kelce and Barwin reached out to Charlie Hall, the drummer for The War on Drugs and the leader of the indie rock chorus The Silver Ages, for direction on the creation of the album.
 Hall stated that he first met with the offensive linemen and "wanted to suss out what they were after.
 Was this a goof, or was it a sincere thing?
 I saw right away that it’s truly sincere.
 They just wanted to make something that’s a love letter to Philly."

 The album was recorded during summer 2022 and was finished in July, prior to the start of training camp.
 The title of the album is inspired by the Philly Special, a trick play run by the Eagles in Super Bowl LII, as well as A Very Special Christmas, a holiday compilation album series.
 The album cover is derived from the artwork of Vince Guaraldi's 1965 album A Charlie Brown Christmas, with permission from the estate of Peanuts creator Charles M. Schulz.

+The Philly Specials released a music video for "White Christmas" in November 2025.